udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 ####Course to Prepair: [UIKit Fundamentals](https://www.udacity.com/course/uikit-fundamentals--ud788).

+We'll go into how to transition between screens.
+We'll go into the delegate patern, which is how we can delegate certain actions to certain other classes and pass data between different views.

 ###Project: [On the Map](https://itunes.apple.com/us/app/on-the-map-portfolio-app/id994619554?mt=8)

 Add your current location to a map of locations for other nanodegree students.
 Also, post a link to your own blog post, project, or portfolio for others to see.

 ###Course to Prepair: [iOS Networking with Swift](https://www.udacity.com/course/ios-networking-with-swift--ud421).

+Here we'll learn on how to work with public API's online and how to use networks, which will allow you to use resources that aren't available on your phone and can only be accessed by accessing the internet.

 ###Project: [Virtual Tourist](https://itunes.apple.com/us/app/virtual-tourist-portfolio/id994696845?mt=8)

 Tour the world without leaving the comforts of your couch!
 This app allows you to drop pins on a map and pull up Flickr images associated with that location.
 You will store the locations and images using Core Data.

 ####Course to Prepair: [iOS Persistence and Core Data](https://www.udacity.com/course/ios-persistence-and-core-data--ud325)

+This course allows a student to learn how to save items onto the phone.
+Is there life after you close an iPhone app?
+Yes, and this course will show you how to save data in a variety of ways.

 ###You Decide!